eclipse-mosaic/mosaic.website/content/docs/simulators/vehicle_simulator_phabmacs.md

 ## Overview

 PHABMACS is designed to be a lightweight, developer-friendly, easy to modify tool to prototype cooperative driver assistance systems.
-Developers can use the simulated vehicles in PHABMACS first, before applying there code in real test vehicles.
+Developers can use the simulated vehicles in PHABMACS first, before applying their code in real test vehicles.
 The environment in PHABMACS allows for creation of arbitrary scenarios.
-Conveniently, such scenarios can be automatically generated from
-Open Street Map (OSM) map material using the street grid, buildings and natural elements like trees, grass, and water.
+Conveniently, such scenarios can be automatically generated from Open Street Map (OSM) map material using the street grid, buildings and natural elements like trees, grass, and water.
 The 3D visualization is based on the [kool engine](https://github.com/kool-engine/kool) and comes with a puristic, yet appealing rendering style.

-{{< figure src="../images/phabmacs_overview_old.png" title="Procedural generated environment model in PHABMACS" width="85%" >}}
+{{< figure src="../images/phabmacs_overview.png" title="Procedural generated environment model in PHABMACS." width="85%" >}}

+{{< figure src="../images/phabmacs_overview_vehicle.png" title="Detailed assets for vehicles in PHABMACS." width="85%" >}}

 ## MOSAIC Scenario Integration